 All California employers owe the legal obligation to maintain a safe workplace for employees.
 Every employer is required to have a written and effective Injury and Illness Prevention program to help make sure employees are safe and health at work.
 The primary remedy for most workplace injuries in Los Angeles or the surrounding area is workers' compensation benefits.
 However, in some cases, a worker is injured on the job, and their injury is caused by negligence not associated with the employer.
-In other cases, a worker in an independent contractor who cannot bring a claim for workers' compensation benefits, but can bring a personal injury or premises liability lawsuit against the business that pays them to work.Liability for On-the-Job Injuries
+In other cases, a worker in an independent contractor who cannot bring a claim for workers' compensation benefits, but can retain a Los Angeles workplace injury lawyer to bring a personal injury or premises liability lawsuit against the business that pays them to work.Liability for On-the-Job Injuries

 If you are an employee hurt in the workplace, in many cases, your only remedy is through the workers' compensation system.
 You will not be able to get damages for pain and suffering or punitive damages.
 However, the insurer is required to provide you with medical treatment you need to recover, partially replace lost wages if you are disabled and cannot work, and help you recover so that you can work again.

 An employer that does not have worker’s compensation insurance as required by law can be subject to a personal injury lawsuit for a workplace injury.
 In that case, under California Labor Code section 3706, negligence is presumed.